idkjs/reverser/README.md

 The current goto build system in ocaml is dune.
 Version 2 or superior of the dune lang should be used if possible.
-The base of the project has been generated with `dune init project modern-reason`.
+The base of the project has been generated with `dune init project reverser`.

 ## Continuous integration